 The matter was eventually referred to Trinity House and the Board of Trade, with a lighthouse being agreed after the submission of the Hamilton Report.
 Such a light would fill a “fifteen-mile gate” between the Bell Rock and Girdleness Lighthouse at the entrance of Aberdeen harbour.
 Eventually, as a result of a protracted period of lobbying by the seafaring communities of Montrose, Ferryden and beyond, the relevant authorities agreed to construct an appropriate light and tower as a warning to mariners sailing along or towards this part of Scotland’s east coast.

 David and Thomas Stevenson, resident engineers of the Northern Lighthouse Board, were commissioned to build such a structure.
-Research shows pale-coloured bricks were brought round by ship from Alloa on the upper reaches of the River Forth, one such vessel being named Jade.
+Research shows pale-coloured bricks were brought round by ship from Alloa on the upper reaches of the River Forth, one such vessel being named Opal.
 Work was completed by early 1870 and the lamp was duly lit at 1800 hours on Tuesday, March 1st of that year.
 Reports at that time described the event as having been witnessed by large crowds of people gathered on the Links and adjoining Sands.
 In addition, candles were lit in many of the houses the length of Ferryden village.

 The brick-built lighthouse stands on a stone base reported to have been cut from a quarry at Benholm, slightly north-west of the coastal settlement of Johnshaven.
 Surplus bricks were used to create several homes in Ferryden, with the property still known today as “Brick House” - so no surprises there!